raspiblitz/raspiblitz/README.md

 #### 1. Torrent

-This is the default way to download the blockchain data for the RaspiBlitz.
-If you choose it will show you the following screen:
+*This is the default way to download the blockchain data on old RaspberryPi 3s - for the newer RaspberryPi 4 you might consider the `SYNC` option.*

+If you choose `TORRENT` it will show you the following screen:

 ![DOWNLOAD1](pictures/download-torrent.png)